-Always first ring the surgery on 01904 393 393 so we can give you an allocated slot in case you need to come in.
-This also applies to collecting medication for your pet.
+Always first ring the surgery on 01904 393 393 so we can give you an allocated slot for your appointment This also applies to collecting medication for your pet.
 For security and drug-control reasons, medication can not be left outside.
 It will be handed to you by a member of staff in the car park.
-Payment can no longer take place in the clinic, please pay up-front over the phone before collecting medication.
-As daily drug deliveries to the practice have been reduced in frequency, we ask our clients to give us at least one week’s notice if you require any ongoing medications for your pet.
+Payment can be made through our wireless card-machine.

 When you arrive at the surgery, we ask you to wait in the car park and ring us when you have arrived.
 This applies to collecting medication as well to if your pet needs to come into our clinic.

 If your pet needs to be examined or admitted, a member of staff will come out and take your pet off you.
 They will maintain distance other than for a brief moment when the dog lead gets passed.
 Please make sure dogs are put on a secure lead and collar that does not slip off.
 Cats should be in a secure carrier.
 Please do not try to enter the surgery, even if the door is unlocked.
 In order to reduce the risk of COVID infection to our staff, clients will only be allowed to enter the premises in exceptional circumstances.